-These 5 minute no bake peanut butter granola bars are not only delicious and nutritious, but they are also vegan, and, if you use gluten free certified oats and brown rice cereal, gluten free!
+These 5 minute homemade granola bars with peanut butter are not only delicious and nutritious, but they are also vegan, and, if you use gluten free certified oats and brown rice cereal, gluten free!

-By far my most popular recipe ever posted on the blog, these bars are perfect for something healthy to grab while on the go — whether it be at work, school, or the great outdoors.
-See the end of this post for some fun (and cost saving) recipe modification ideas!
+One of the most popular recipes on my blog, these homemade peanut butter granola bars are perfect for something healthy to grab while on the go — whether it be at work, school, or the great outdoors.

 Dry (use scant measurements):

 - 1 C crisp puffed brown rice cereal

 - 1/4 C chia seeds OR 1/8 C finely ground flaxseed (both optional)

 - Add all the dry ingredients to a large bowl.